stefano-meschiari/shoebox/debugging_spark.md

 #### Slow writing to S3
 * Spark writes to a temporary location in S3 (`{destination}/_temporary`), then moves part-files to the final destination.
 This move operation is very slow, which means that some jobs can appear to be stuck, while waiting on the move to complete.
-* Writing to HDFS, then copying from HDFS to S3 using [`s3-dist-cp`](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/UsingEMR_s3distcp.html)  reduces the time spent writing to S3 by an order of magnitude (we observed jobs that took > 6 hours to complete when writing directly to S3, but less than 20 minutes when doing HDFS -> S3).
+* Writing to HDFS, then copying from HDFS to S3 using [`s3-dist-cp`](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/UsingEMR_s3distcp.html)  reduces the time spent writing to S3 by an order of magnitude (we observed jobs that took > 6 hours to complete when writing directly to S3, but less than 20 minutes when doing HDFS to S3).
 This can be done by writing data to HDFS first, then using `s3-dist-cp` to copy/move to S3.

 #### Avoiding small/large files
-maxRecordsPerFile
+TODO: maxRecordsPerFile

 #### Caching and checkpointing
+TODO: difference between caching (persisting) and checkpointing.
+When is it appropriate, and when is it not a good idea.

 ## Conclusion